The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: The SED properties of Ion1

 \subsection{Inferred SED properties}

 Figure \ref{fig:SED} presents the SED fitting results of Ion1.
 Our fiducial SED modeling infers a stellar mass of Ion1 to be $\log (M_*/M_\sun) = 9.6\pm0.1$.
 Using different SFHs will change Ion1's stellar mass by $\pm0.3$ dex.
 This new stellar mass estimate is slightly higher, but in broad agreement (within $1-2\sigma$) compared to previous estimates based on HST and IRAC data \citep{Vanzella2012, Ji2020}.
 The reconstructed SFH suggests that the major mass assembly of Ion1 started 100 $-$ 200 Myr prior to the time of observation, which is also consistent with previous measures from \citet{Ji2020}.
+Table \ref{tab:info} summarizes the derived physical properties of Ion1, along with measurements from previous studies for comparison.

 The MIRI data at F1500W provides brand-new constraints redward of the rest-frame 1.6 $\mu$m stellar bump of Ion1, which was entirely missed by previous studies.
 Ion1 is detected at F1500W with an S/N of $\sim10$ using a circular aperture of $r=0.5''$.
 As shown in the left panel of Figure \ref{fig:SED}, the observed F1500W flux is significantly higher than that predicted by purely stellar and nebular emission models.
 Dust emission is thus necessary to account for Ion1’s F1500W flux, which marks the first detection of dust emission from LyC-emitting galaxies at high redshifts.